Syriana: Assassination storyline

 Bob Barnes is a veteran CIA officer trying to stop illegal arms trafficking in the Middle East.
+His dedication went up to the point of learning to speak Farsi and Arabic fluently.
 While on assignment in Tehran to kill two arms dealers, Barnes notices that one of two anti-aircraft missiles intended to be used in a bombing was diverted to an Egyptian, while the other explodes and kills the two arms dealers.
 The dealers are later revealed to be Iranian Intelligence agents.
 Barnes makes his superiors nervous by writing memos about the missile theft and is subsequently reassigned to a desk job.
-However, unaccustomed to the political discretion required, he quickly embarrasses the wrong people by speaking his mind and is sent back to the field with the assignment of assassinating Prince Nasir, whom the CIA identifies as being the financier behind the Egyptian's acquisition of the missile.
+However, unaccustomed to the political discretion required, he quickly embarrasses the wrong people by speaking his mind and is sent back to the field with the assignment of assassinating Prince Nasir, whom the CIA misidentifies as being the financier behind the Egyptian's acquisition of the missile.
 Prior to his reassignment, Barnes confides in his ex-CIA officer friend, Stan Goff, that he will return to Lebanon.
 Goff advises him to clear his presence with Hezbollah so they know he is not acting against them.
 Barnes travels to Lebanon, obtains safe passage from a Hezbollah leader, and hires a mercenary named Mussawi to help kidnap and kill Nasir.
 But Mussawi has become an Iranian agent and has Barnes abducted.
 Mussawi tortures Barnes and prepares to behead him, but the Hezbollah leader arrives and stops him.

 When the CIA learns that Mussawi plans to broadcast the agency's intention to kill Nasir, they set Barnes up as a scapegoat, portraying him as a rogue officer.
 Barnes's boss, Terry George, worries that Barnes might talk about the Nasir assassination plan and that killing Nasir with a drone would make it obvious as an American-backed assassination.
 He has Barnes's passports revoked, locks him out of his computer at work, and initiates an investigation of him.
 Barnes, however, learns from Goff that Whiting, working on behalf of a group of businessmen calling themselves "The Committee to Liberate Iran", is responsible for Barnes's blackballing and the assassination, and threatens Whiting and his family unless he halts the investigation and releases Barnes's passports.

 Barnes returns to the Middle East and approaches Prince Nasir's convoy to warn him of the assassination plan.
 As he arrives, a guided bomb from a circling Predator drone strikes the automobile of Nasir and his family, killing them and Barnes instantly.
 Woodman, having earlier offered his seat in Nasir's car to a member of the prince's family, survives the drone strike and goes home to his wife and remaining son.